10up/autoshare-for-twitter/readme.txt

 **Disclaimer:** *TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates.*

-**Note:** Post types are automatically set to auto-share.
+**Note:** Post types are automatically set to autoshare.
 Future versions of this plugin could allow this to be set manually.

 == Manual Installation ==
 1. Upload the entire `/autoshare-for-twitter` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin
-3. Register post type support for types that should be allowed to auto-share. `add_post_type_support( 'post', 'autoshare-for-twitter' );`
+3. Register post type support for types that should be allowed to autoshare. `add_post_type_support( 'post', 'autoshare-for-twitter' );`

 == FAQs ==
 Does this plugin work with Gutenberg?